Captainlonate/wordcombiner/Readme.md

 _I wanted to see if I could build / reverse engineer Neil.fun's Infinite Crafting game (just the API portion)._

-This Golang API will accept two concepts (probably single-word nouns), and return the "logical combination" of the two things, plus an emoji that should make sense.
+This Golang API basically takes two things ("concepts") and tells you what you'd get if you put them together.
+It also returns an emoji that closely represents the newly created thing (new "concept").

 __Examples:__